 Items that you cannot ship

-The U.S. Postal Service, being a federally operated organization, keeps in mind the safety of United States citizens by laying out certain restrictions on what can be shipped.
+The United States Postal Service, being a federally operated organization, keeps citizens safe by laying out certain restrictions on what can be shipped.
 The distinction between what is deemed "mailable" and what is not is mostly one of common sense, but here are some examples of (in most cases) restricted items:

 - Firearms (assembled or dissembled)